grocerycrud/documentation/3.x/getting_started/grocery-crud-enterprise-laravel-installation.md

         $crud->setSubject('Customer', 'Customers');

         // Don't forget those two below lines if you are
-        // using CSRF protection (enabled by default on Laravel 10)
+        // using CSRF protection (enabled by default on Laravel)
         $crud->setCsrfTokenName('_token');
         $crud->setCsrfTokenValue(csrf_token());